 THOUGHTS ON THE CONSCIOUS USE OF BERLIN TAP WATER

 What is the quality of Berlin's drinking water?
 Should it be filtered?
-And if so, which technology is best?
-Water expert Thomas Hartwig gets to the bottom of these and other questions.
+And if so: Which technology is the best?
+Water expert Thomas Hartwig explores these and other questions.

-If you read the many negative media and statements of water filter suppliers about residues of hormones, medication and heavy metals in tap water, you quickly get the feeling that our tap water is unsafe and dangerous.
-On the other hand, there are reports about the much better quality of tap water in comparison to bottled water.
-Contrary advertising statements on the part of the mineral water industry, the suppliers of filter systems and the water suppliers are increasingly unsettling consumers.
-This article wants to encourage a conscious use of our water and at the same time give a holistic picture of the situation in order to be able to act accordingly.
+When you read the many negative media reports and statements from water filter providers about residues of hormones, medicines and heavy metals in tap water, you quickly get the feeling that our tap water is unsafe and dangerous.
+However, this creates a completely negative picture and you emotionally distance yourself from our most important source of life.
+On the other hand, you can find reports about the much better quality of tap water compared to bottled water.
+Conflicting advertising messages from the mineral water industry, filter system providers and water suppliers are increasingly unsettling consumers.
+This article aims to encourage a conscious approach to our water and at the same time convey a holistic picture of the situation in order to be able to act accordingly.

 How good is our tap water in Berlin?

-Our water is the best controlled food in Germany, they say.
+It is said that our water is the most controlled food product in Germany.
 But what does that mean?
-It means that there is no foodstuff in Germany that is provided with more test parameters by the legislator than our tap water.
-The reality is: 56 different substances in water are tested.
-If all parameters are below the specified limit, the water may be fed into the municipal supply.
-The question now is: How many substances could there actually be in the water?
-After all, there are currently over 50,000 prescription drugs on the market in Germany alone.1,2 For most of the active ingredients contained in tap water, there are no limits that must be queried and observed.
-In addition, there are also residues from industry and agriculture as well as microplastics from cosmetic products which together result in the same number of possible pollutants - and for which the tap water is also not tested.
-This means that less than 0.1 per thousand of the possible contaminants in the water are tested.
+It means that in Germany, no food product is subject to more testing parameters by lawmakers than our tap water.
+The reality is that 56 different substances in the water are examined.
+If all parameters are below the specified limit, the water can be fed into the municipal supply.
+The question now is: How many substances could potentially be in the water?
+After all, there are currently over 50,000 prescription drugs on the market in Germany alone1,2.
+For most of the active ingredients they contain, there are no mandatory limits for tap water that must be checked and adhered to.
+In addition, there are residues from industry and agriculture, as well as microplastics from cosmetic products, which together result in the same number of potential pollutants again – and tap water is also not tested for these.
+This means that less than 0.1 per mille of the possible contaminants in the water are tested.
 That is equivalent to almost nothing.
-On the Berliner Wasserbetriebe website, the analyses also show that Berliner Wasser currently contains an average of twelve residues of various medicines and X-ray contrast media.3
+On the website of the Berliner Wasserbetriebe (Berlin Waterworks), you can also read in the analyses that, on average, twelve residues of different medications and X-ray contrast agents can currently be found in Berlin's water.3

-Nevertheless, our test parameters are among the strictest in Europe, and in Germany we enjoy a water whose quality people in many countries of the world can only dream of.
+Nevertheless, our testing parameters are among the strictest in Europe, and in Germany, we enjoy water quality that people in many countries around the world can only dream of.
 Germany is also rich in fresh water.
-So we have neither water shortage nor is our water undrinkable.
-It is therefore important to realise that when we talk about the issue of water quality, we are addressing a luxury problem of our society.
-People in a developing country would not be bothered by a few residues of medicines, as their water is generally in an undrinkable or disease-causing state.
-We are also talking about a self-inflicted dilemma that is largely caused by our lifestyle.
-It is therefore not very purposeful to bitch about the water supply companies because they do not filter our own dirt properly.
-Rather, it is a question of installing additional protection against the pollutants contained in tap water and of checking one's own consumer behaviour.
+So, we have neither water scarcity nor is our water undrinkable.
+Therefore, it is important to realize that when we discuss the question of water quality, we are addressing a luxury problem of our society.
+People in a developing country would not be bothered by a few residues of medication, as their water is generally in an undrinkable or sickening state.
+Moreover, we are talking about a self-inflicted dilemma that has largely arisen from our lifestyle.
+It is therefore not very productive to complain about the water supply companies because they do not properly filter out our own dirt.
+Rather, it is about installing additional protection against the pollutants contained in tap water and checking our own consumer behavior.

 How do I protect the water?

-Many of the unwanted residues in water are, as already mentioned, caused by our lifestyle.
-Residues of microplastics come mainly from cosmetics and cleaning products.
-The substances only reach the groundwater via showers and laundry washing.
-Switching to biodegradable products from the organic market here improves the water quality in the long term.
-This reduces the "dirt" that I later have to filter out of the water.
-Hormones and drug residues are also a self-made problem due to the high consumption of drugs.
-So if we avoid medication, consistently use ecological cleaners and cosmetics and make sure we buy food that uses fewer chemicals in its production, we protect our water!
+As already mentioned, many of the undesirable residues in the water are caused by our lifestyle.
+Residues of microplastics largely come from cosmetic and cleaning products.
+These substances enter the groundwater through showering and washing clothes.
+Switching to biodegradable products from the organic market here sustainably improves water quality.
+This reduces the “dirt” that I later have to filter out of the water.
+Hormone and drug residues are also a self-made problem due to high drug consumption.
+So, if we avoid medication, consistently use organic cleaners and cosmetics, and make sure to buy food that is produced with less chemicals, then we protect our water!

-A good comparison of what awareness of water quality means is our abundant food supply.
-We live with an abundance of food, which is also subject to a variety of controls.
-Even from the discount supermarket I can consume everything without getting sick immediately.
-The same applies to tap water, but in recent years the segment of organic supermarkets in Berlin has virtually exploded.
-Apparently, the normal range of products is no longer good enough for us, so if I decide subjectively that the quality of the food in the supermarket is not good enough for me and I want to consume higher-quality food instead, I go to the organic shop.
-There I buy food without pesticides or genetic manipulation, which is less harmful.
-So I choose for myself a higher standard than the norm.
-Then of course it doesn't make sense to use tap water and I have to set my own standards for drinking water.
-I have two options here.
-Either I buy a high-quality spring water in a glass bottle in the organic food store or I get a water filter and prepare my tap water myself.
+A good comparison of what awareness of water quality means is our rich supply of food.
+We live with an abundance of food that is also subject to a wide range of controls.
+I can consume everything even from the discount supermarket without becoming immediately ill.
+The same applies to tap water.
+Nevertheless, the organic supermarket segment in Berlin has virtually exploded in recent years.
+Apparently, the normal offer is no longer good enough for us.
+So, if I subjectively decide for myself that the quality of food in the supermarket is not sufficient for me, and instead want to consume higher-quality food, I go to the organic store.
+There, I buy food without pesticides or genetic engineering that has fewer pollutants.
+So, I choose a higher standard for myself than the norm.
+Then, of course, it no longer makes sense to use tap water, and I also have to set my own standards for drinking water.
+Here, I have two options.
+Either I buy high-quality spring water in a glass bottle from the organic store, or I get a water filter and treat my tap water myself.

 Is bottled water an alternative?

-In general, it should be noted that bottled water is even worse controlled than our tap water.
-Therefore it does not matter how expensive or cheap any water from the supermarket is.
-It is almost always worse than tap water.
-Exceptions are some spring water from glass bottles, which you can usually get in the organic market.
-But for this you usually have to invest one Euro per litre.
-If you want to cook your noodles with good water, it will be quite expensive and the environment will be polluted by transport and bottling and you will have to carry the water home.
-Plastic bottles pollute the environment even more and also worsen the water quality in the bottle by releasing substances such as plasticizers.
+In general, it should be noted about bottled water that it is even less controlled than our tap water.
+Therefore, it doesn't matter how expensive or cheap any water from the supermarket is.
+It is almost always worse than the water from the tap.
+Exceptions are some spring waters from glass bottles, which you can usually get in the organic market.
+However, you usually have to invest one euro per liter for this.
+If you now also want to cook your pasta with good water, it becomes quite expensive.
+In addition, the environment is burdened by transport and bottling, and you have the effort of lugging the water home.
+Plastic bottles put even more strain on the environment and also worsen the water quality in the bottle by releasing substances such as plasticizers.
 Mineral water from plastic bottles is

-is therefore not an alternative for a conscious and sustainable lifestyle and should disappear from life altogether.
-At the moment we are still far from this: in America alone, so many plastic bottles are consumed every week that if they were lined up side by side, they would reach five times around the globe.
-In response, San Francisco is the first city in the world to ban water from disposable plastic bottles under 600 milliliters by 2015.
+therefore not an alternative for a conscious and sustainable lifestyle and should disappear completely from life.
+We are currently far from that: In America alone, so many plastic bottles are consumed every week that, lined up, they would reach around the globe five times.
+In response, San Francisco was the first city in the world in 2015 to ban water from disposable plastic bottles under 600 milliliters.
 I see this as an important step that Berlin, as a trendy city, should also follow.

-All this shows that it is much more sustainable and intelligent to treat the existing tap water in such a way that it is equivalent to a good spring water from the bottle.
-On top of that, there is no cheaper way to get good water.
+All this shows: It is much more sustainable and intelligent to treat the already available tap water in such a way that it corresponds to good spring water from the bottle.
+Moreover, you can't get good water any cheaper.

-So far we have talked about pollutants, i.e. substances in water.
-Now the energy component comes into play.
-An apple, for example, is a ripe food if it has grown under natural conditions on an untreated tree in a meadow.
-If the tree drops the apple, nature has decided that this apple has now completed its ripening process and I can eat it.
-Where do we find the equivalent of this process in water?
+So far, we have talked about pollutants, i.e., substances in the water.
+Now, the energetic component comes into play.
+An apple, for example, is a ripe food when it has grown on an untreated tree in the meadow under natural conditions.
+If the tree lets the apple fall, nature has decided that this apple has now completed its ripening process and I can eat it.
+Where do we find the equivalent for this process in water?
 According to Viktor Schauberger (1885-1958), the Austrian water researcher, spring water corresponds exactly to the ripe apple.
-Spring water leaves Mother Nature's womb under its own power as a fresh spring.
+Spring water leaves the womb of Mother Nature on its own as a fresh spring.
 It has completed its growth process and is ripe to be drunk.
-It is precisely this special power of "ripening" that is at stake when we speak of spring water.
+It is precisely about this special power of “rpening” when one speaks of spring water.
 It has completely different physical properties than conventional tap water.

-Such biologically active water is much better able to transport nutrients and vital substances, detoxify the body, supply the cells with water and transmit electrical impulses in the body than tap or bottled water.4 A pictorial comparison would be the craftsman I order to my home.
-I certainly find it pleasant if he comes in clean working clothes, but it is much more important to me whether he knows what he has to do and whether he works properly.
-With regard to water, this means that it is not only the cleanliness of the water that matters, but also its functionality.
-So it is not just a question of chemical considerations, but also of physical considerations.
-Because: Just because I filter tap water, it is by no means healthy spring water.
+Such biologically active water is much better able to transport nutrients and vital substances, detoxify the body, supply the cells with water, and transmit electrical impulses in the body than tap or bottled water.4 A vivid comparison here would be the craftsman I order to my home.
+I would certainly find it pleasant if he came in clean work clothes.
+However, it is much more important to me whether he knows what to do and whether he works properly.
+In relation to water, this means: When filtering, it is not only the cleanliness of the water that matters, but also its functionality.
+So, it is not only about the chemical but also about the physical consideration.
+Because: Just because I filter tap water does not mean that it is healthy spring water.
 It is simply clean tap water.
-When I filter it, I also have to make sure that I do not disturb the functionality of the water.
-So if I take my craftsman again and put him into a trendy pinstripe suit, for example, he may look perfectly dressed, but he is completely wrongly equipped for his work.
-In the same way, I don't make a doctor out of him when I put him in a doctor's coat.
+When filtering, I must also make sure that I do not disturb the functionality of the water.
+So, if I take my craftsman again and put him in a trendy pinstripe suit, for example, he looks well-dressed, but is completely ill-equipped for his work.
+Likewise, I don't make him a doctor if I put him in a doctor's coat.

-The vitalization of water therefore means to bring it into an energetically better state so that it has the same physical properties as a natural spring water in nature.
-Other terms for this are energising, swirling, dynamising and magnetising.
+The revitalization of water therefore means bringing it into an energetically better state so that it has the same physical properties as natural spring water in nature.
+Other terms for this are energizing, swirling, dynamizing, and magnetizing.
 Although these methods differ significantly in their approach and in the result for the body, they usually mean the same thing.

-Water treatment is all about finding a healthy balance between purification and vitalization.
-Modern science helps us to clarify this.
-Quantum physics in particular teaches us that there is no solid matter per se.
+Water treatment is about finding a healthy balance between cleaning and revitalization.
+To illustrate this, modern science helps us.
+Quantum physics in particular teaches us that there is no solid matter in itself.
 There is only energy in different forms of vibration.
-Therefore there is no pollutant, but only one vibration, which has to be eliminated.
-However, this could lead to the false picture that any filtering is superfluous and that any substance can be energetically neutralized.
-There is some truth in this statement, but the question arises where the limit lies.
-Although it is clear to me that quantum-physically the table is not there, only energy that vibrates, it still hurts when I bump into it.
-Therefore my recommendation when choosing water treatment, functionality, i.e. how well the water can do its job in the body, is to pay the main attention and at the same time not to neglect filtering.
-That is why when I choose a filter, it is best to choose a variant that offers me safe protection from the most important pollutants, but does not have a negative effect on the physical properties of the water.
+Therefore, there is also no pollutant, but only a vibration that needs to be eliminated.
+However, this could lead to the false impression that any filtering is superfluous and that any substance can be energetically neutralized.
+There is some truth to this statement, but the question is where the limit lies.
+Although I am aware that, from a quantum physics perspective, the table is not there, but only energy that vibrates, it still hurts when I bump into it.
+Therefore, my recommendation when choosing water treatment is to pay the main attention to the functionality, i.e., how well the water can do its job in the body, and at the same time not to neglect filtering.
+That is why, when filtering, I choose a variant that offers me reliable protection against the most important pollutants, but does not negatively affect the physical properties of the water.

 Personal responsibility is required

-Why can the waterworks not offer water of this quality right away?
+Why can't the waterworks offer water of this quality right away?

-Even if the waterworks could treat the water in such a way that it no longer contains micro traces of undesirable substances, the effort would be economically unjustifiable, since the majority of the water goes to industry and agriculture.
-Only about five percent of tap water comes into direct contact with us at all.
+Even if the waterworks could treat the water in such a way that it no longer contains any microtraces of undesirable substances, the effort would not be economically justifiable, because the majority of the water goes to industry and agriculture.
+Only about five percent of the tap water comes into direct contact with us at all.
 The high costs for treatment would therefore be unnecessary.
-Added to this are the long water supply networks and old house pipes, through which substances can also get back into the water.
-It therefore makes much more sense to take responsibility as an end user and only improve the amount of water I actually consume.
-It is simply most beneficial for all concerned.
-It can also guarantee the best possible quality, because a fine filter is fitted immediately before the water is drawn off and the water cannot deteriorate afterwards, provided a high-quality tap is used.
-In this way, we could enter into cooperation with the water companies and at the same time ensure stable water prices and protect our environment in the long term.
+In addition, there are the long water supply networks and old house pipes, through which substances can also get back into the water.
+It therefore makes much more sense for end consumers to take responsibility themselves and only improve the amount of water that they actually consume.
+It is simply the cheapest for everyone involved.
+It can also guarantee the best possible quality, as a fine filter is attached directly before extraction and the water can no longer be deteriorated afterwards, provided a high-quality faucet is used.
+In this way, we could enter into a cooperation with the water companies and at the same time secure stable water prices and protect our environment sustainably.

-A further problem for the end user is that the health-promoting physical properties in the water are also lost when we press it through long rectangular piping systems under high pressure.
+Another problem for the end consumer is that the health-positive physical properties in the water are also lost when we press it under high pressure through long, right-angled pipe systems.
 It simply does not correspond to the natural dynamics of water to move in this way.
-Again, the water suppliers cannot do anything about this.
-Because no city would be able to build a supply network that would naturally increase the water in meandering form - take Berlin as an example - to around 3.6 million people.
-We live in a polar world and everything has two sides to it, so it is important to be aware of the great advantage of the modern world and at the same time to be aware of the possible disadvantages that may arise under the law and to act accordingly.
+The water suppliers cannot do anything about this either.
+Because no city would be able to build a supply network that brings the water naturally in a meandering form to – let's take the example of Berlin – around 3.6 million people.
+We live in a polar world and everything has two sides.
+Therefore, it is important to be aware of the great advantage that the modern world brings with it, and at the same time to be mindful of the possible disadvantages that arise by law, and to act accordingly.

-How can I now rid my tap water of unwanted substances?
-There are different methods to clean the water.
-I would like to mention the two most common ones.first of all, it should be noted that every technique has its justification and there is no right or wrong.we live in Berlin and of course we have to master the Berlin tap water with its challenges.if we lived in Mexico City, the procedure to be used would certainly be different.
+How can I rid my tap water of unwanted substances?
+There are different methods of cleaning the water.
+Here, I would like to go into the two most common ones.
+First of all, it should be noted that every technique has its justification and there is no right or wrong.
+We live in Berlin and of course have to master the Berlin tap water with its challenges.
+If we lived in Mexico City, the procedure to be used would certainly be different.

-Activated carbon is an inadequate word when describing filter processes, as it only describes the building material used for the filter, not its processing and fineness.
-There are, for example, granular filters (can filters) in which the activated carbon is only in the form of loose carbon, i.e. small balls, in a container, and the water seeps through them.
-These filters are completely different in their properties from solid block filters with a defined fineness, so if some manufacturers, for example of osmosis filter devices, claim that an activated carbon filter cannot remove residues of medication, then this statement is only correct if one limits oneself to granulate filters.
-In the following we will therefore look at the activated carbon block filter, as this is the safest.
+Activated carbon is an insufficient word when describing filter methods, because it only describes the material used in the filter, not its processing and fineness.
+For example, there are granular filters (jug filters) in which the activated carbon is only in a container as bulk carbon, i.e., as small beads, and the water seeps through it.
+These filters differ completely in their properties from solid block filters with a defined fineness.
+So, if some manufacturers, for example of osmosis filter devices, claim that an activated carbon filter cannot remove drug residues, then the statement is only correct insofar as one limits oneself to granular filters in the consideration.
+In the following, therefore, the activated carbon block filter should be considered, as this is the safest.

-Such a filter has two central features.
-First, it has a specific pore size.
+Such a filter has two central characteristics.
+First, it has a certain pore size.
 If these pores are very small, bacteria, asbestos, microplastics and much more can be retained.

-The second, special property of an activated carbon filter is its adsorption capacity (not to be confused with absorption).
-This means that organic compounds enter into a chemical reaction with the surface and "stick" to it via the molecular Van der Waals forces.
+The second special characteristic of an activated carbon filter is its adsorption capacity (not to be confused with absorption).
+This means that organic compounds chemically react with the surface and remain “stuck” there.
+This happens via the molecularly effective Van der Waals forces.
 This means that all C-H (carbon and hydrogen) compounds are adsorbed on the surface of the activated carbon.
-These include drugs, pesticides, hormones and others.
-In itself almost all organic substances, including glyphosate.
-However, for this reaction to take place, it requires the cooperation of two parameters that determine the degree of adsorption: surface area times contact time.
-The greater both, the better the adsorption.
-Cartridges that have the same fineness in comparison, but differ in flow rate, therefore have different adsorption rates.
-In concrete terms, this means that it is better for an activated carbon cartridge to deliver less water per minute than more, which is often misinterpreted, because activated carbon does not filter hormones and drugs, it adsorbs them, and this takes time.
+These include medicines, pesticides, hormones, and other substances.
+In principle, almost all organic substances, including glyphosate.
+However, for this reaction to take place, two parameters must work together to determine the degree of adsorption: surface area and contact time.
+The larger both are, the better the adsorption.
+Cartridges that have the same fineness but differ in flow rate have different adsorption rates.
+Specifically, this means that it is better if an activated carbon cartridge delivers less water per minute than more.
+This is often misinterpreted.
+Activated carbon does not filter hormones and medicines, it adsorbs them, and this takes time.

 Sterile does not equal healthy

-Many activated carbon filters on the market advertise the additional safety of UV radiation and/or silver admixture.
+Many activated carbon filters on the market advertise additional safety through UV radiation and/or the addition of silver.
 However, this bacteriological safety changes the water quality to such an extent that it is no longer optimal for the human body.
-Just think about how healthy water can be if it has been treated by a system in such a way that no microorganisms can survive in it.
-In our intestine live bacteria that are important for us.
-There the water is absorbed and it must not disturb our intestinal flora, so water should not be sterile.
-It is much more natural to design a filter in such a way that harmful bacteria cannot pass through it, but at the same time the water remains able to accommodate microorganisms.
-In this way, you can be sure that the bacteria will not drink with you.
-Because a system that kills bacteria does not remove them and you literally drink "bacterial corpses" with their decomposition substances.
+Just consider how healthy water can be if it has been treated by a system in such a way that no microorganisms can survive in it.
+We ourselves are living beings made up of countless cell structures.
+Important bacteria live in our intestines.
+This is where the water is absorbed, and it must not disturb our intestinal flora.
+Water should therefore not be sterile.
+It is much more natural to design a filter in such a way that harmful bacteria cannot pass through it, but at the same time the water remains able to harbor microorganisms.
+This also gives you the security of not drinking the bacteria.
+Because a system that kills bacteria does not remove them, and you drink, in the truest sense, “bacterial corpses” with their decomposition products.

-In Germany the company Carbonit manufactures the best available activated carbon block filters in a patented process.
-In contrast to American and Asian models, these are not pressed but baked.
+In Germany, the company Carbonit manufactures the best available activated carbon block filters using a patented process.
+Unlike American and Asian models, these are not pressed but baked.
 This creates a completely different structure

 and density of the filter.
 These filters are so fine that all particles up to a size of 0.45 μm cannot pass through the filter.
 These include microplastics and bacteria.
-The bacteria safety was also confirmed by the independent University of Bielefeld in a long-term test.
+The bacterial safety has also been confirmed by the independent University of Bielefeld in a long-term study.
 All this without silver, chemicals or UV radiation.

-What can activated carbon do and what can it not do?
-Activated carbon can filter everything of organic origin and also retain heavy metals, lead, copper and chlorine.
-Special combination cartridges can also filter viruses, mercury and arsenic.
-However, nitrates, fluorides, sulphates, phosphates and minerals cannot be filtered.
-It is important to know that if you want to filter out any of the above substances, you have to remove everything from the water.
-Even the minerals.
-The importance of the minerals in water and the question whether they can be metabolized in the human organism at all, I have discussed in detail in an article published on our website.
-Therefore, due to the limited scope of the article, I can only summarize here that minerals determine the taste and character of water and stabilize its pH value.
+What can activated carbon do, and what can't it?
+Activated carbon can filter everything that is of organic origin and also retain heavy metals, lead, copper, and chlorine.
+Special combination cartridges can also filter viruses, mercury, and arsenic.
+On the other hand, nitrates, fluorides, sulfates, phosphates, and minerals cannot be filtered.
+It is important to know that if you want to filter out one of the above substances, you must remove everything from the water.
+Including the minerals.
+I have discussed the importance of minerals in water and the question of whether they can be metabolized in the human organism at all in detail in an article published on our website.
+Therefore, due to the limited scope of the article, I can only summarize here that minerals determine the taste and character of the water and stabilize its pH value.

 Reverse osmosis: Everything must go

-We therefore return to the original question.
+Therefore, we come back to the initial question.
 What do I want to filter and where do I want to filter?
-In Berlin, both according to information from water companies and our own investigations, there are no or only a few micro traces of nitrates, fluorides, sulphates and phosphates in tap water.
-The challenges in Berlin are mainly residues from old pipes, lead and pharmaceuticals.
-Lead in particular is proven to damage the brain, but can be safely filtered out with a tested activated carbon filter.
-Therefore, in my opinion, it makes no sense to sterilize the water by demineralization - as with a reverse osmosis system.
+In Berlin, according to both the waterworks and our own investigations, there are few to no microtraces of nitrates, fluorides, sulfates, and phosphates in the tap water.
+The challenges in Berlin are predominantly residues from old pipes, lead, and pharmaceuticals.
+Lead in particular has been proven to damage the brain, but can be safely filtered out with a tested activated carbon filter.
+Therefore, in my opinion, it makes no sense to sterilize the water by demineralizing it – as with a reverse osmosis system.

-Reverse osmosis technology has all the above-mentioned filter capacities of activated carbon, but also removes all minerals, trace elements and the above-mentioned pollutants from the water.
+Reverse osmosis technology has all the above-mentioned filter performance of activated carbon, but also removes all minerals, trace elements, and the above-mentioned pollutants from the water.
 However, reverse osmosis works completely differently than an activated carbon cartridge.
-Although RO also have an activated carbon pre-filter, this serves mainly to protect the membrane and draws the chlorine from the water, which would damage the membrane.
-The water is then forced through a membrane that is so fine that only water molecules and gases can pass through it.
+ROs also have an activated carbon pre-filter, but this is mainly used to protect the membrane and remove the chlorine from the water that would damage the membrane.
+The water is then pressed through a membrane that is so fine that only water molecules and gases can pass through it.
 The result is almost distilled water with a low pH value.
 Here we come back to the question of what kind of water we want to produce with our filter technology.
 Is spring water identical to distilled water?
 No, certainly not.
-If we look at spring water in nature, the character of spring water is stored in the minerals.
-A spring water from Italy has different minerals than a spring water from Austria or Norway for geological reasons.
-One has more minerals, the other less, but they all have some.
+If we look at spring water in nature, then the character of the spring water is stored in the minerals.
+A spring water from Italy has geologically different minerals than a spring water from Austria or Norway.
+One has more minerals, the other less, but all have some.
 Minerals make up the character and taste of water.
-If I extract the minerals from the water, I remove its body.
-In addition, important frequency patterns are stored at the minerals, which the water needs from an energetic point of view.
+If I remove the minerals from the water, I remove its body.
+In addition, important frequency patterns are stored in the minerals, which the water needs from an energetic point of view.

-A spring water from the mountains filtered with an RO is no different from a sewage water filtered with an RO, because everything has been extracted.
-This technique originates from space travel.
-During his stay in space, an astronaut has only used a limited amount
+A spring water from the mountains filtered with an RO does not differ from a clarified water filtered with an RO, because everything has been removed.
+This technology comes from space travel.
+An astronaut has only a limited amount of

 Healthy through healthy water

-In summary, one can say that in Berlin, the water has a quite high standard.
-The mineral content in Berlin's soil is good and removing the minerals from the water would remove all trace elements.
-The focus of a modern, holistic water treatment should be on energization, since it is the functional component that is decisive and not the chemical purity.
-There are various efficient vitalization methods available here, such as UMH technology from Austria.
-In combination with a high-quality activated carbon filter, I can thus enjoy the quality of a soft and fresh spring water in Berlin, which is in no way inferior to the most expensive spring water from the organic shop.
-When choosing the right filter, it is important to obtain a conclusive expert opinion.
-You should not blindly rely on any information provided by the manufacturer.
+In summary, it can be said that the water in Berlin has a fairly high standard.
+The mineral content in the Berlin soil is good, and removing the minerals from the water would remove all trace elements.
+The focus of modern, holistic water treatment should be on energization, as the functional component is decisive and not the chemical purity.
+There are various efficient revitalization methods here, such as the UMH technology from Austria.
+In combination with a high-quality activated carbon filter, I can enjoy the quality of soft and fresh spring water in Berlin, which is in no way inferior to the most expensive spring waters from the organic food store.
+When choosing a suitable filter, it is important to have meaningful reports shown to you.
+You should not blindly rely on any information provided by the manufacturers.

-As long as I do not use a water filter it is important to let the tap water run off until it is very cold.
-This way I can be sure that possible pollutants have drained from the house pipe and I get fresh water from the water companies.
-In addition, the water is always cool and I save on storing the water in the fridge in summer.
+As long as I am not using a water filter, it is important to let the tap water run until it is completely cold.
+This way I have the certainty that any pollutants from the house line have drained away and I get fresh water from the waterworks.
+In addition, the water is always cool and I save myself from storing the water in the refrigerator in the summer.

-Our body consists of about 70 percent water.
+Our body consists of around 70 percent water.
 It is our main building material and is involved in all metabolic processes.
-Healthy water is for me the most important investment in a healthy and conscious life.
+For me, healthy water is the most important investment in a healthy and conscious life.

 About the author: